-This topic provides an overview of ApsaraDB RDS for MySQL and describes the related terms.
+This topic provides an overview of ApsaraDB RDS for MySQL and introduces related terms.

-You can submit a ticket if you require technical support.
-If your workloads are complex, you can purchase a support plan on the Alibaba Cloud After-Sales Support page.
-This allows you to seek advice from instant messaging (IM) enterprise groups, technical account managers (TAMs), and service managers.
+If your workloads are complex, you can purchase a support plan to obtain exclusive support provided by instant messaging (IM) enterprise groups, technical account managers (TAMs), and service managers.

-For more information about ApsaraDB for RDS, visit the ApsaraDB RDS for MySQL product page .
+For more information about ApsaraDB RDS, visit the ApsaraDB RDS for MySQL product page .

-ApsaraDB RDS for MySQL is developed based on a branch of the MySQL source code.
-Its excellent performance has been proven over years of Double 11, during which it needs to handle large volumes of concurrent traffic.
-ApsaraDB RDS for MySQL provides basic features, such as instance management, account management, database management, backup and restoration, control access, Transparent Data Encryption (TDE), and data migration.
-ApsaraDB RDS for MySQL also provides the following advanced features and functions:
+ApsaraDB RDS for MySQL is developed based on a branch of MySQL source code and provides excellent performance.
+ApsaraDB RDS for MySQL is a tried and tested solution that handled large volumes of concurrent traffic during Double 11.
+ApsaraDB RDS for MySQL provides basic features such as whitelist configuration, backup and restoration, Transparent Data Encryption (TDE), data migration, and management of instances, accounts, and databases.
+ApsaraDB RDS for MySQL also provides the following advanced features:

-- ApsaraDB MyBase dedicated clusters: An ApsaraDB MyBase dedicated cluster consists of multiple hosts, such as ECS instances of the ecs.i2.xlarge instance type and ECS Bare Metal instances.
-You can run instances on these hosts.
-For more information, see What is ApsaraDB for MyBase?
+- ApsaraDB MyBase dedicated clusters: An ApsaraDB MyBase dedicated cluster consists of multiple hosts, such as Elastic Compute Service (ECS) instances of the ecs.i2.xlarge instance type and ECS Bare Metal instances.
+You can deploy RDS instances on these hosts based on your business requirements.
+For more information, see What is ApsaraDB MyBase?

-- Read/write splitting: The read/write splitting function provides a read/write splitting endpoint.
+- Read/write splitting: The read/write splitting feature provides a read/write splitting endpoint.
 This endpoint connects to the primary RDS instance and all of the read-only RDS instances to establish an automatic read/write splitting link.
 For more information, see Read/write splitting.
-Your application can read and write data into your database system after it connects to this endpoint.
-ApsaraDB for RDS distributes write requests to the primary RDS instance and read requests to the read-only RDS instances based on the specified read weights.
-You can create more read-only RDS instances to scale up the read capability of your database system.
-In addition, you do not need to modify your application.
+An application can connect to the read/write splitting endpoint to read and write data.
+Write requests are forwarded to the primary RDS instance while read requests are forwarded to read-only RDS instances based on their weights.
+To increase the reading capability of your database system, you need to only add more read-only RDS instances.

-- Dedicated proxy: A dedicated proxy uses dedicated computing resources.
-It provides more advanced functions, such as read/write splitting, short-lived connection optimization, and transaction splitting.
-For more information, see What are database proxies?.
+- Database proxy: A database proxy uses dedicated computing resources to provide more advanced features, such as read/write splitting, short-lived connection optimization, and transaction splitting.
+For more information, see What are database proxies?

 - Database: A database is a logical unit that is created on an RDS instance.
 One RDS instance can have multiple databases.
-Each database must have a unique name on the RDS instance where it is created.
+Each database must have a unique name on the RDS instance on which the database created.

 - Region and zone: Each region is a physical data center.
-Each region contains a number of isolated locations that are known as zones.
-Each zone has an independent power supply and network.
-For more information, visit the Alibaba Cloud's Global Infrastructure page.
+Each region has multiple isolated locations known as zones.
+Each zone has its own independent power supply and network.
+For more information, see Global infrastructure of Alibaba Cloud.